 - stop your motorbike by using the drum brake on the rear wheel;

 - wait for the brake fluid in the disc brake to cool down during 15-20 minutes;

-- check out the functionality of the front brake by squeezing the brake lever a few times, it shouldn’t be “spongy”, at the same time the disc brake is supposed to cool down and stop being hot;
+- check out the functionality of the front brake by squeezing the brake lever a few times, it shouldn’t be “spongy”, at the same time the disc of the front brake is supposed to cool down;

 - if it is a rented motorcycle, please immediately report your problem to the rental company, because the boiled brake fluid is required to be changed.
 The majority of rentals will not pay attention to this because it demands additional works and extra costs, but for Cat Motors we change brake fluid without delay.
 Fully functional motorcycles and your safety on the roads are among our top priorities.

 Brake fluid is a wearing out component.
 The fluid level and conditions must be checked at least once a year, and if necessary, changed.
 Otherwise, untimely replacing the brake fluid can lead to brake problems and subsequent accident, even at a low speed, as is usually the case for those rentals that scrimp on their motorcycle maintenance.

 The service interval for fluid replacement is usually 1-2 years, depending on its type.
 You can find this information in your motorcycle manual.
 However, to make sure that the brake fluid is in a good condition, you need to evaluate the brake fluid’s boiling point and test it for moisture content.
 You can do this only with a special tool.